BhanuNegi97/Angular2-CustManager/solvedIssues.md

       .then(null, console.error.bind(console));

 Although it works, you don't need any of this for this case.
 Turns out I was just missing the http script in this case!
 So simple, yet so hard to debug with the current error that Angular 2 polyfill throws.

-Added an issue about it here:
+#### Using Typings to get Google maps .d.ts type definition file

+Can locate the proper name to use with "typings search maps".
+Then run "typings install google.maps --ambient --save".

+#### Navigating to parent route from within child route view breaks

+Needed to add a / in front of the parent route to tell it to start from the root route config:

+[routerLink]="['/CustomerEdit',{id:customer.id}]"